sarielhp/approx_ch_2d/README.md

 ### Written By Sariel Har-Peled, 2025-Sep-16

-This code computes a polygon that approximates the convex-hull of a given set of points (all the in the plane).
+This code (written in Julia) computes a polygon that approximates the convex-hull of a given set of points (all the in the plane).
 Specifically, one is given a parameter k, and the algorithm adds the k points that each of them add the most area to the current convex-hull.
 For simplicity, the two starting points are the two x-extreme points.
 The algorithms works in